Data Centers in Malmö

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Sweden offers meaningful tax advantages for data center hardware importers.
-The availability of customs duty reductions or exemptions lowers the upfront capital expenditure required for building out or refreshing equipment.
+Tax Advantage For Data Centers: Sweden offers a helpful tax climate for data center operators.
+A key advantage is the availability of reduced customs duties or full exemptions for importers of IT and electrical hardware, which lowers the capital expenditure required for new builds and equipment refreshes.

 Natural Disaster Risk